AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/php-settings.md

 type: php:<version>
 ```

+>[!TIP]
+>
+>If upgrading to PHP 8.1 and later, remove JSON from the `Runtime` > `Extensions` section in the `.magento.app.yaml` file and redeploy.
+The JSON extension comes installed in Cloud environment since PHP 8.0.

 ## Configure PHP

 You can customize the PHP settings for your environment using a `php.ini` file that is appended to the configuration maintained by Adobe Commerce.